-I am a San Francisco based sculptor specializing in abstract steel and bronze work with an emphasis on constructing and deconstructing the circle.
+I am a San Francisco based sculptor specializing in abstract steel and bronze sculpture.

 A large part of my work is about the process: hiding and grinding down welds to give the piece a look of continuous flow which encourages contemplation and further investigation into the material, process and form.
 By applying various patinas, chemicals and finishes, I further soften the material and give the work a cohesive look and feel.